-Weather in the UK is often cool and wet, especially in the fall and winter.
-Many buildings are not centrally heated.
 Past participants suggest bringing clothing that you can wear, or take off, in layers.
 Harlaxton College tends to be on the casual side for class and free time around the Manor.
 However, there are formal dinners a couple of times each semester.
-Take clothing that is washable and does not wrinkle easily.
-Bring a few "dress-up" clothes for formal dinners and going out to restaurants or clubs.
+Bring a few "dress-up" clothes for these, and for going out to restaurants or clubs.
 Some nightclubs don't allow jeans or tennis shoes.